agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 ![Putative Exon](exon.jpg)

+**Question #4.
+List the query used to initially predict your gene (e.g. CYP4V7 in zebrafish, CYP6A2 in fruit fly).**

 **Question #5.
-List the query used to initially predict your gene (e.g. CYP4V7 in zebrafish, CYP6A2 in fruit fly).**

-**Question #6.
 List your gene's co-ordinates within the genome assembly (possibly includes introns):**
 * Contig Accession:
 * Start codon:
 * End codon:
 * Strand:

-**Question #7.
+**Problem #2.
 How many exons are in your P450 gene?
-List their co-ordinates.**
+List their co-ordinates.

-**Question #8.
 Do you think your gene model is correct or do you have concerns about your exon detection and intron/exon boundaries?
 Why?**

 <a name="annotate"></a>
 ## Annotating a Single P450 Gene